watson-developer-cloud/node-sdk/examples/webpack/README.md

-# Watson Developer Cloud Browserify Example
+# Watson Developer Cloud Webpack Example

 This example app shows a basic client and server setup to use the Watson JS SDK in a client-side context.

-The example here uses [express](http://expressjs.com/) to serve the content and [express-browserify](https://www.npmjs.com/package/express-browserify) to generate the client-side bundle.
+The example here uses [express](http://expressjs.com/) to serve the content and [webpack](https://www.npmjs.com/package/webpack-dev-middleware) and
+[webpack-dev-middleware](https://www.npmjs.com/package/webpack-dev-middleware) to generate the client-side bundle.

 ## Important notes